brightcove/brightcove-player-sdk-ios-googlecast/README.md

 Known Issues / Limitations
 ==========

+## When using a default, unmodified receiver (including the demo receiver) the following limitations apply:

 * DRM is not supported.
 * Multiple Audio Tracks are not supported.
 * Client-side and Server-side Advertising are not supported.
 * Live and Live DVR streams are not supported.

+## When using the Brightcove CAF receiver the following limitations apply:

+* Client-side Advertising is not supported.